 Why did you choose WCU and/or the Department of Theatre and Dance?

 Growing up I always wanted to work in the Entertainment Business.
 I applied to West Chester with the hopes that I would be accepted into their Theatre program.
 It was a great day when I found out that I was and I took every advantage I could while I was a student there.
-Normally, Freshman didn't start working on productions right way but I was different I wanted to be involved and I didn't care what I needed to do.
+Normally, first year students didn't start working on productions right way but I was different I wanted to be involved and I didn't care what I needed to do.
 My first assignment was sewing the costumes for the play The Miss Firecracker Contest.

 What training or education did the Dept of Theatre and Dance provide for you that relates to your current occupation?